 We ordered.
 A steaming cup of coffee was placed in front of me.
 Black as the devil, sweet as a stolen kiss.
 Our trivial conversation continued and eventually my cup was cool enough to actually drink.
 I had just taken a sip of the stuff when the rest of the usual questions started being asked.

+How's school going?
+What's your GPA?
+You figure out where you're transferring yet?
+How's work?
 You planning on changing diapers all your life?

 Truth is, I had never fit in with the rest of my family.
 They had a habit of hammering home the point that my work ethic was less than stellar when compared to theirs.
 "A man without a country" I mused.
 "I don't fit in with the slacker, idiot, party people I wasted last night with or with the workaholic academic deities I share my genese with."
 Like always, breakfast continued.
 People lectured, counseled, and advised.
 I listened, nodded intently and nothing good came out of it.
 I ordered dessert which earned an odd look from the waitress.
 Odd enough for me to notice that she happened to be wearing a cross around her neck.